 The softball team is on a six-game winning streak after going 13-3 over Spring Break in Florida.
 The team is looking to continue this success going into its first NESCAC series against Tufts, who beat the Polar Bears in the series last year.

-Courtesy of Brian Beard PhotographyBATTER UP: Claire McCarthy ’18 takes the plate in the Polar Bears’ three-game series against Colby last weekend.
 The Bowdoin softball team (23-6, 5-1 NESCAC) is currently on a 12-game win streak after beating Colby (7-15, 0-6 NESCAC) this weekend 3-0 and sweeping a double-header against Saint Joseph’s (11-13) 9-5 and 11-0 on Tuesday.

 The Bowdoin softball team has started off the spring strong, boasting an 11-5 record returning from its trip to Florida last week.
 The team had outscored its opponents 45 to 12 over its last six games, all victories for the Polar Bears.